laravel/docs/broadcasting.md

             console.error(error);
         });

 The `here` callback will be executed immediately once the channel is joined successfully, and will receive an array containing the user information for all of the other users currently subscribed to the channel.
 The `joining` method will be executed when a new user joins a channel, while the `leaving` method will be executed when a user leaves the channel.
-The `error` method will be executed when the authentication endpoint returns a HTTP status code that is not 200 or if there is a problem parsing the JSON the endpoint returned.
+The `error` method will be executed when the authentication endpoint returns a HTTP status code other than 200 or if there is a problem parsing the returned JSON.

 <a name="broadcasting-to-presence-channels"></a>
 ### Broadcasting To Presence Channels